Polidea/SiriusObfuscator/VerificationSuite/README.md

 ## Overview

+This repository is part of [Sirius - Swift Obfuscator](https://github.com/PolideaPlayground/SiriusObfuscator) project.

 Tools for automatically presenting and veryfying the effectiveness of the obfuscation.
 The effectiveness is presented in form of the difference between the symbols extracted from the mach-O executable built from projects before and after obfuscation.

 It uses `xcodebuild` to build the provided projects if necessary, `nm` to extract symbols from the binary, `swift-demangle` for demangling these extracted symbols and `diff` to diff the extracted symbols.